Thillu Mullu: Plot

-Sriramachandramurthy is sued by lawyer Charuhasan on Indran's behalf for injuring Uma.
+Sriramachandramurthy is sued by lawyer Charuhasan on Chandran's behalf for injuring Uma.
 Sriramachandramurthy is, for the most part, scared during the lawyer's monologue, but eventually realises that he is being fooled again — this time by Charuhasan, who is actually an actor hired by Chandran, while Uma was not actually crippled in the chase.
 At this point, all the main characters approach Sriramachandramurthy and tell him the truth.
 A visibly confused and shaken Sriramachandramurthy locks himself in a room, and comes out with his moustache shaved off, feeling that he does not need something which caused so much trouble.
 Sriramachandramurthy then laments to a picture of Muruga about his foolishness.
 As he does so, the picture of Muruga changes into that of Ganesha; the voice of Ganesha apologises to him as he was also involved in fooling him.